ws7one/fpl-league/README.md

 Make sure you enter the file path for the file name if you are runninng the script from some other location

-You will find the league id in the url of fantasy.premierleague.com
+**You will find the "league-id" in the url of fantasy.premierleague.com**

 Make sure you enter both variables to get the script to run properly